-Separating your application and data databases enables you to support multiple users and upgrade the application without wiping out their data.
-Assuming the application doesn’t change that often, the separation also makes it easier to just backup the data database since only that is changing everyday.
+Separating your application and data databases enables you to support multiple users and upgrade the application without wiping out data.
+Assuming the application doesnít change that often, the separation also makes it easier to just backup the data database since only that is changing everyday.
+It also improves performance and reduces the incidents of database corruption.

 Splitting a database is a relatively simple concept.
-You take an existing Access MDB/ACCDB database with its tables, queries, forms, reports, macros, modules, etc. and divide it into two databases:
+You take an existing Access ACCDB/MDB database with its tables, queries, forms, reports, macros, modules, etc. and divide it into two databases:

-This design is especially useful in multi-user environments where the back-end database is stored on a network and contains the shared data.
-Each user then has a copy of the front-end database on their desktop pointing to the shared database.
+This design is especially useful in multiuser environments where the back-end database is stored on a network and contains the shared data.
+Each user then has a copy of the front-end database on their local desktop pointing to the shared database.

-In multi-user environments, the front-end database can also contain tables that are private to the user.
-These local tables can store the user’s settings, selections, temporary or intermediate tables for processing data or reports, etc.
+In multiuser environments, the front-end database can also contain tables that are private to the user.
+These local tables can store the userís settings, selections, temporary or intermediate tables for processing data or reports, etc.

 Here are some of the major reasons to use a split database architecture: